-Most startup founders use their personal savings to fund their businesses, according to Forbes.
+Most start-up founders use their personal savings to fund their businesses, according to the Gallup Small Business Index.

-That said, don’t drain your bank account to raise funds for your business.
-Entrepreneurs should set aside enough living expenses (for for rent and groceries, for example) to last them for a year.
-This is because many startups aren’t profitable for months after opening.
+That said, you shouldn’t drain your bank account to raise funds for your business.
+Entrepreneurs should set aside enough living expenses (for rent and groceries, for example) to last them for a year.
+Why?
+Because many startups aren’t profitable for months after opening.

-Smaller, service-based businesses can probably get away with three to six months of operating expenses, according to FreshBooks.
+Smaller, service-based businesses can probably get away with 3 to 6 months of working capital to cover operating expenses.

-The SBA has a number of tips for saving up to start your small business, including:
+There are a number of ways you can begin saving to start your small business, including:

-- Get rid of any services you don’t use like gym or car-sharing memberships.
+- Get rid of any services you don’t use, like a gym or car-share membership

-- Buy used.
-This includes your car and any other purchases.
-Look for Facebook groups in your area focused on trading or selling used items.
+- Buy used: This includes your car and any other purchases.
+Look for groups in your area focused on trading or selling used items.